navarroaxel/navarroaxel.github.io/blog/serialize-a-style-using-your-chakra-ui-theme.md

 ### Building the inline styles from an object

-We are going to put all together to get final theme values, not the custom properties, and serialize the CSS object into a inline style string using `emotion`.
+We are going to put them all together to get the final theme values (not the custom properties) and serialize the CSS object into a inline style string using `emotion`.

 ```javascript
 import {css, useTheme} from "@chakra-ui/react"